Landaz2/VaultHuntersAltarConfig/README.md

 To make sure that everything works correctly, open up the world or type `/reload` (with enabled cheats) if the world was already loaded, and then `/datapack list`.
 Skip through the list to search for `[file\vault_altar_recipe_change (world)]` that is most likely at the bottom of the list.
 If it is indeed listed, the datapack works correctly!

 Now, the next Vault Rock that you put on the Vault Altar will pull the required items from this pack rather than the default ones.
+So if you already have started a recipe, you will have to finish it first to get the new recipes.

 # Configuration
 The only file (besides the pack_meta) in this pack is the "loot-table" of the Vault Altar, `altar.json`, which is used to decide what items are needed to infuse a Vault Rock.
 You can open it with a notepad (or even better, notepad++) to change it.